Experimentally accessible witnesses of many-body localisation: Measurements considered feasible

 We now turn to specifying what measurements we consider feasible in optical lattices with state of the art techniques.
 For this, we focus on the following two types of measurements:

 \textbf{In-situ}: An in-situ measurement detects the occupation of individual lattice sites.
 This technique only allows to resolve the parity of the particle number on each site, which for fermions constitutes no limitation, however.
 Using the fact that single-shot measurements are performed, also higher moments like density-density correlators can be extracted from this kind of measurements.
 Both ramifications will be used.
+This measurement has been used to determine onsite parities in Ref.\,\cite{Choi1547} to show particle localization in two dimensional disordered optical lattices.
+Here, we try to additionally witness the interactions necessary to distinguish Anderson from MBL systems.

 \textbf{Time-of-flight}: The time-of-flight (ToF) measurement extracts position-averaged momentum information of the form